"Activation Warning Alert" pop-up scam removal instructions

 Call Windows Support +61-1800-572-285

-Text presented in the background page of "Activation Warning Alert" scam:
+Text presented in the background page of the "Activation Warning Alert" scam:

 ** Activation Warning Alert **